URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Conclusion

 \section{Conclusion}

-We present \textbf{URDF-Anything+}, an end-to-end framework generating physically articulated URDFs directly from visual observations, significantly outperforming prior methods in both geometry and kinematic accuracy.
-Built upon this, we introduce the \textbf{Real-Follow-Sim} paradigm: using URDF-Anything+ to construct high-fidelity digital twins of real environments; policies trained purely in simulation can be deployed on physical robots with minimal online adaptation.
+We present \textbf{URDF-Anything+}, an end-to-end framework generating physically articulated URDFs from visual observations, outperforming prior methods in geometry, joint accuracy, and physical executability while running considerably faster.
+Building on this, the \textbf{Real-Follow-Sim} paradigm uses the generated digital twins to enable zero-shot transfer of simulation-trained policies to real robots, pointing toward simulation-ready robotic environments at scale.